git-courses-info/ultimate-git-course/README.md

   because when we run `fetch`, we only get the remote branch.
 So then we need to create a local one and map it to the remote one.
   - git switch -C feature-1 origin/feature-1
 - Remove tracking branches that are deleted on the remote repo: `git remote prune origin`

+...

+### 18. Milestones

+- We can add a banch of issues to a milestone, and then see the progress in that milestone.